U.S. Defense Secretary Lloyd Austin makes unannounced visit to USS Gerald R Ford aircraft carrier

 Austin ordered the crew on board the USS Gerald R Ford to the Eastern Mediterranean to be closer to Israel the day after Hamas militants stormed into Southern Israel on Oct.
 7.

-“The President deployed this ship and this crew to a region to send a clear message, any country or any group that might seek to widen the conflict, the message is don’t, just don’t,” Secretary Austin added.
+“The president deployed this ship and this crew to a region to send a clear message, any country or any group that might seek to widen the conflict, the message is don’t, just don’t,” Austin added.

 The aircraft carrier’s crew was supposed to be home in early November.
 Austin thanked them and their families for the sacrifices they are making, especially over the holidays.